Puskar-Roy/Attendance-System---Backend/README.md

 ## About The Project

-Within this repository, you will discover a fully configured and ready-to-use Express.js web application designed for the Node.js runtime.
-The project is built using TypeScript, providing a robust foundation for developing web applications effortlessly.

-Here's why:
 - **Linting & Formatting:**
   - ✔️ ESLint for code linting
   - 🎨 Prettier for code formatting